Invisible Tricorns in Real Slices of Rational Maps

 By Lemma \ref{bi_invisible}, $p_2(U_1)$ is invisible.
 Thus, we are in the situation of Lemma \ref{julia_path}.
 Hence, there is a path in $\widetilde{J}$ (which is the projection of $J(f_{q(h)})$ into the repelling cylinder at $p_2(U_1)$) connecting a point of $\partial U_1^+$ at height $u_h$ and a point of $\partial U_1^-$ at height $-u_h$.

 In order to define visibility of parabolic arcs, we need the following result.

-\begin{proposition}[Period-doubling Bifurcation along Arcs] Every co-root parabolic arc (on the boundary of a tongue or a bounded tricorn) has, at both ends, an interval of positive length at which a bifurcation from a tricorn component of period $2n$ to a Mandelbrot component of period $n$ occurs. \end{proposition} \begin{proof} The proof is similar to the proof of \cite[Theorem 3.8, Corollary 3.9]{HS}. \end{proof}
+\begin{proposition}[Bifurcation along Arcs] Every co-root parabolic arc (on the boundary of a tongue or a bounded Tricorn) has, at both ends, an interval of positive length across which bifurcation from a Tricorn component of period $2n$ to a Mandelbrot component of period $2n$ occurs. \end{proposition} \begin{proof} The proof is similar to the proof of \cite[Theorem 3.8, Corollary 3.9]{HS}. \end{proof}

 \begin{remark} The restriction to co-root arcs is essential here.
 Indeed, the proof of Proposition \ref{bifurcation_arcs_1} uses the existence of parabolic cusps (double parabolic parameters) at the ends of a parabolic arc.
 However, a root arc on the boundary of a tongue component is unbounded, and has a finite parabolic cusp only on one end. \end{remark}